laperette/laperette/README.md

 Any contributions you make are **greatly appreciated**, especially styling!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch using your initials (`git checkout -b am/amazing-feature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin am/amazing-feature`)
 5. Open a Pull Request

 <!-- LICENSE -->